Road Safety (Vehicles) Regulations 2021 (review)

 Application for review of a decision on an internal review

-If you are applying for a review of a decision of the Corporation on an internal review under regulation 135:
+If you are applying for a review of a decision of the Secretary on an internal review under regulation 135:

-You should make your application to VCAT within 28 days after the latest of:
+You should make your application to VCAT within 28 days of the later of these events:

-- the day on which the Corporation’s decision is made
+- the day on which the Secretary’s decision is made

-- the day on which you are informed by the Corporation of your right to an external review; or
+- the day on which you are informed by the Secretary of your right to an external review; or

 Application for review of a decision to give a prohibition notice

-You must make your application within one month of being given the prohibition notice.
+You must apply within 28 days of receiving the prohibition notice.

 What can VCAT order?